nailbuster/myWebServer/README.md

 see sample htmls in folder for other features....

 this is still a WIP but I'll be updating as needed....I have other features I want to implement as well....

+***IF you want to see a sample 'complete' project that uses this server with MQTT & ThingSpeak, see my other project at:  https://github.com/nailbuster/EspressModuleHM